edeleastar/tutor/readme.md

 ## Installation

-First install node.js:
+First install the latest node.js:

 - <https://nodejs.org>

-Select the `LTS` version.

 Then, clone this repo: